Build System

 Job-by-job:

-1. preflight — runs require-release-tag.sh, which fails unless GITHUB_REF looks like refs/tags/v[0-9]....
+1. preflight — runs require-release-tag.sh, which fails unless GITHUB_REF looks like refs/tags/v[0-9]..., then runs require-pypi-ttnn-alignment.sh, which fails when the public ttnn wheel recorded in third-party/tt-metal-version was built from a different tt-metal tag than TT-Lang.
 Skipped under dry_run: true.
 Exposes tag_version (tag with leading v stripped) for the wheel-version check.

 2. build-docker — calls call-build-docker.yml on tag push (where no docker_tag input is supplied).
 Skipped on workflow_dispatch, which requires docker_tag.
 Outputs the freshly built ird tag.

-4. publish — runs on tag push or when dry_run is false.
+5. publish: runs on tag push or when dry_run is false and test-dist-tutorials succeeded.
 Downloads the artifact, verifies every wheel filename’s version field matches preflight.outputs.tag_version, and uploads via pypa/gh-action-pypi-publish using OIDC trusted publishing (environment: pypi, id-token: write).

 Common scenarios: